dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXGeoPostalCode| The postal code the given hostname's hosting server's are located in |
 | $AVOTXGeoCountryCode| The country code (2 alphanumeric characters) of the hostname's hosting server location |

-### Hostname Malware Report
+### Retrieve Hostname Malware Report

 Malware samples analyzed by AlienVault Labs which have been observed connecting to the given hostname.

+- input : A Hostname

 ```
 _fetch $Hostname from testingintegrations limit 1
 >>_lookup alienvaultotx get_hostname_malware_report $Hostname
 ```

+###### Sample walkthrough video for hostname malware report

 [![Get Hostname Malware Report Walkthrough Video](readme-media/GIFs/get_hostname_malware_report.gif)](https://youtu.be/BDnrIOhZ8m4)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|